akrzemi1/__sandbox__/papers/bad_alloc.md

 It should be possible to tell apart out-of-memory from other allocation failures reported through `std::bad_alloc`.
 One way is to provide a program-wide constant which represents the memory allocation threshold.
 A programmer can set it while building the program, or maybe even later, when the program is run.
 If memory allocation fails for whatever reason and the memory size requested is smaller than the threshold, it means "we cannot allocate even tiny amount of memory, we will likely not be able to even unwind the stack", this can be called heap exhaustion; otherwise (if the caller requested for more memory than the threshold), it may mean an unusually big allocation, which cannot be interpreted as heap exhaustion.
 Under such distinction, it would be acceptable for us to treat out-of-memory as a fatal error.

-But even in this case memory allocating functions would have to be marked as potentially throwing, and the goal of "STL funcitons almost never throw" is still compromised.
+But even in this case memory allocating functions would have to be marked as potentially throwing, and the goal indicated by the optional part of [[0709R]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers) of "STL funcitons almost never throw" is still compromised.

 Recomendation